StenApp/LithTools-by-HeyThereCoffeee/README.md

-Decompiled version of LithTools by HeyThereCoffeee to fix PS2 levels
+Decompiled version of LithTools by HeyThereCoffeee to fix PS2 levels and textures

 Set up folder containing textures (tex folder) in settings.cfg in LTDatReader folder.
 Attention: setting export_to_lta_on_load =true OVERWRITES the original ltb file!